Chhireshwarnath

 Mahendranagar is one of the villages in Chhireswarnath.
 Its population was recorded to be 10,209 people as of August 2020.
 Mahendranagar acts as a bridge connecting Dhalkebar and Janakpur.
 It has the largest cattle market in Nepal and is the assumed source of 65% of cattle, buffalo, and goats in the Kathmandu valley.
 It also has health facilities that serve the neighbouring communities and one of the largest paper factories in Nepal, Everest Paper Mill, which provides employment to most of the region's residents.

-Dhudmati is one of the largest lakes of the Dhanusha District.
-Chhireshwarnath is one of the most popular temples dedicated to the God Shiva.
+Dudhmati is one of the largest lakes of Dhanusha District.
+Kshireshwar Nath Mahadev Mandir is one of the most popular temples dedicated to the God Shiva.
 Sakhuwabazar has a famous market located in Chhireswarnath Municipality; it is the heart of Chhireswarnath.
 It has an average annual income of more than 1.25 crore.
-The Municipality and the majority of the people residing in Chhireshwarnath are heavily dependent on the local market.
+The municipality and the majority of the people residing in Chhireshwarnath are heavily dependent on the local market.